Graphcool/graphcool-framework/docs/0.x/04-Reference/04-GraphQL-API/03-Mutation-API.md

 - to **create and connect to a new node** on the other side of a relation, you can use [nested create mutations](#nested-create-mutations).
 - to **connect to an existing node** on the other side of a relation, you can use [nested connect mutations](#nested-connect-mutations).

-### Limitations

-Different limitations and improvement suggestions are available.
-Please join the discussion on GitHub!

-* [Nested delete mutations](https://github.com/graphcool/feature-requests/issues/42) are not available yet.
-Neither are [cascading deletes](https://github.com/graphcool/feature-requests/issues/47).
-* Currently, the [maximum nested level is 3](https://github.com/graphcool/feature-requests/issues/313).
-If you want to nest more often than that, you need to split up the nested mutations into two separate mutations.

-Many other [suggestions and improvements](https://github.com/graphcool/feature-requests/issues/127) are currently being discussed.

 ### Nested create mutations